•

 Lives and works in São Paulo, Brazil.

-Ana Mazzei combines organic and figurative forms with a precise geometric sensibility, in works that often result in a nod to the constructive legacy of Brazil’s late modernist movements, especially of the Concretist and Neo-Concretist avant-gardes.
-Mazzei’s colorful wood sculptures – which may be displayed individually or in groups – deal with fiction in an open-ended format, frequently referencing figures and passages from theater, literature, mythology and her own personal universe, never quite giving away any reference in an obvious way.
-Even when using radically different references, the artist’s works tell stories that are etched into an intimate territory that Mazzei builds, seemingly to find meaning in contemporary life and its vertiginous experience.
+Ana Mazzei combines organic and figurative forms with a precise geometric sensibility, in works that often nod to the constructive legacy of Brazil’s late modernist movements, especially of the Concretist and Neo-Concretist avant-gardes.
+Mazzei’s colorful wood sculptures – which may be displayed individually or in groups – deal with fiction in an open-ended format, frequently referencing figures and passages from theater, literature, mythology, and her own personal universe, never quite giving away any reference in an obvious way.
+Even when using radically different references, the artist’s works tell stories etched into an intimate territory that Mazzei builds, seemingly to find meaning in contemporary life and its vertiginous experience.

 • Bill Lundberg